raadtotheraad/whitehill-support-docs/docs/atm/api.md

 ---

-AutoPro is our most advanced automatic door system designed for convenience and efficiency, providing seamless access control for any environment.
-Each AutoPro instance has a singular `API` [BindableFunction](https://create.roblox.com/docs/reference/engine/classes/BindableFunction).
+SelfServ ATM is our best companion ATM for the SelfServ SCO, a must for every shopkeeper.

-Located directly in the root folder after **game startup**, the API allows you to interface easily with the doors.
+Located directly in the Integrations folder, the Bank Intergration allows you to interface easily with the ATMs.

 ## Syntax